sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Consider using the `TRACE` method to debug or troubleshoot web server connections.
+### Consider using the `TRACE` method to debug or troubleshoot web server connections
 The `TRACE` method is a useful tool for debugging and troubleshooting web server connections during the development phase.
 It echoes the contents of an HTTP request back to the requester, allowing developers to see the exact request received by the server and verify that the server is processing requests correctly.